blendogames/itch_butler_gui/readme.md

 ﻿# Blendo itch uploader

 ## About
-I decided to make a gui wrapper around itch.io's Butler command-line program, to streamline my build process.
+I made a gui wrapper around itch.io's Butler command-line program, to streamline my build process.

 This is written in C# and a .sln solution for Visual Studio 2010 is provided.
 Windows only.